shogun-network/intents-crosschain-sample-vue/demo-app.md

-# Using the Shogun Intents SDK for Same-Chain and Cross-Chain Swaps
+# Shogun Intents SDK Demo App – Same-Chain and Cross-Chain Swap Walkthrough

 This project is a Vue 3 + Vite demo that wires the Shogun Intents SDK into a unified swap UI.
 It covers both single-chain intents (source and destination on the same network) and cross-chain intents (bridging value to a different chain).
 Use this guide as a blueprint for integrating the SDK in other frontends.